Forricide/still-feel-alive/Chapter 4.md

-Annette is a good host, far more than she deserves.
+Annette is a good host, far more than Taylor deserves.
 The woman isn't around much, only living in the apartment temporarily while she's the attorney for a large case.
-She's still fine with Taylor staying there while she's gone, even picking up food on her way back.
+She's still fine with Taylor staying there while she's gone, even picking up food while she's out.

-It's a kindness that Taylor feels she'll never repay in full.
+When they're both in the suite, she regales Taylor with stories about her job.
+Never anything about the Current Case (which is sometimes mentioned in vague, yet concerning ways), but instead different tidbits about strange clients or cases she's had in the past.
+Conversation is fun and easy; she feels like the mother Taylor never had.
+Or had at one point, maybe, but those are very distant memories.

+It's a kindness that Taylor worries she'll never repay in full.
+Every day it gets a little bit easier to wake up, yet her mind feels more clouded every morning than the last.
+At one point, Annette brings her a few drugs; despite feeling a little obligated, she doesn't take any.
+Something about them brings up bad feelings.